toto1234567890/fondamental-analysis/README.md

 ### Core Configuration Module

-The configuration system that handles both development and production environments:
+The configuration that handles both development and production environments, use config in except block:

 ```python
 #!/usr/bin/env python